tom7/HiGHS/src/terminology.md

 limits of the range, and the index of a variable or constraint with a bound that will become in active at both limits.

+## MIP

+When solving a MIP, some or all the variables must take discrete values.
+In HiGHS there are three types of discrete variables.

+- Integer: those that must take integer values between their bounds
+- Semi-continuous: those that must be zero or take continuous values between their bounds
+- Semi-integer: those that must be zero or take integer values between their bounds

+In the following discussion, for ease of reference to relative objective values, it is assumed that the objective is being minimized

+Any point for which the discrete variables satisfy their requirements, is said to be __integer feasible__.
+The objective value at such a point is an upper bound on the optimal objective value.
+The least such bound is known as the __primal bound__.
+The MIP solver generates a sequence of LP problems, each of which has bounds on the variables that are tighter than those of the original problem.
+When unsolved, there is a bound on the optimal objective value for each such LP and, the greatest such bound is known as the __dual bound__.
+The optimal objective value of the MIP cannot be less than the dual bound.
+Hence the gap between the primal and dual bounds is a measure of progress of the MIP solver.
+Although the absolute gap is of some interest, the gap relative to the primal bound is a better measure.
+When the gap reaches zero then the MIP is solved to optimality.
+However, it is often preferable to stop the MIP solver when the relative gap is below a specified tolerance.